jonscheiding/mueller-report-ebook/README.md

 ## Installation

-To download the generated results, check out the [latest release](https://github.com/jonscheiding/mueller-report-ebook-generator/releases/latest).
+To download the final e-book, go to the [latest release](https://github.com/jonscheiding/mueller-report-ebook-generator/releases/latest) page.

 ### Installation for Kindle